wpiszlogin/driver_critic/README.md

 # driver critic
 Solution for CarRacing-v0 environment from OpenAI Gym.
-It uses the DDPG algorithm (Deep Deterministic Policy Gradient).
+It uses the DDPG algorithm for reinforcement learning.

 ## Quickstart
 Dependencies: